gosling-lang/gosling-website/docs/getting-started.md

 Please visit [gosling-react](https://github.com/gosling-lang/gosling-react) to find detailed instruction on using React.

-Beginning with version 0.9.30, Gosling now supports React v18.
+Beginning with version 0.9.30, Gosling now supports React v18 (You can still use React v16 or v17).
 If you are using a Gosling version prior to 0.9.30, please continue to use React v16.

 Install `gosling.js` and its dependent libraries: